Carrie Underwood Shares Hilarious Mom Moment With Photo Of Son Isaiah’s Mix-Up

 Underwood has been using smartphone technology with her son since he was a tiny tyke, but it’s clear he never used a regular phone before and is more familiar with a TV remote.

-In 2016, Underwood told People that during her Storyteller tour she brought baby Isaiah on the road without her husband, Mike Fisher (who was still a pro NFL hockey player at the time), but that she took full advantage of current technology to keep in touch.
+In 2016, Underwood told People that during her “Storyteller” tour, she brought baby Isaiah on the road without her husband, Mike Fisher (who was still a pro NFL hockey player at the time), but that she took full advantage of current technology to keep in touch.

 “We FaceTime almost every day so [Mike] can have a little interaction with Isaiah,” Underwood said at the time.
 “They need their time together because Isaiah loves his daddy!”

-Underwood, who is also mom to baby boy, Jacob, recently revealed that her son Isaiah is loving life on the road.
+Underwood, who is also mom to baby boy Jacob, recently revealed that her son Isaiah is loving life on the road.

 According to E!
 News, Underwood told late-night host Stephen Colbert her 4-year-old is working it backstage during his mom’s concert tour.